 The county did end up approving the waivers starting on Aug.
 18.

 The map above reflects the applications received by the Health Care Agency as of September 1.
 Dark green markers indicate schools that have been approved by both county and state public health officials.
 As part of the process for applying for a waiver in Orange County, the local education agency applying must post its own copy of its waiver application on its website.
 So if you go to the map above and click on an Orange County school, you can learn more about each school and read completed waiver applications and safety plans.

 As we noted above, more than 100 of the applicants interested in waivers from the Orange County Health Care Agency are private, independent, or faith-based schools.

-So far, Los Alamitos Unified is the only public school district approved by both Orange County and state for a waiver.
-According to the superintendent, the district's six elementary schools will open for hybrid learning — meaning interested students will spend some time learning in-person, and the rest online — on Sept.
-8.
+Los Alamitos Unified was the only public school district approved by both Orange County and the state for a waiver.
+It reopened its elementary schools on September 8.

 County Health Officer received confirmation from @CAPublicHealth that #OC is on track to enter into Red Tier on Sept.
 8. Providing we meet Red Tier metrics at that time, there will be a 14-day wait for all K-12 schools to be eligible for reopening, which could happen on Sept.
 22.— OC Health Care Agency (@ochealth) September 1, 2020

 The L.A.
 County Department of Public Health began accepting waiver applications on October 5.

 But unlike neighboring counties, L.A.
 County is only accepting waivers to restart in-person classes for pre-K through second grade students.
 Third graders and older, for the most part, still have to learn from home.